ctn008/TetraDMO-Receiver/README.md

 ## 📊 Results
 - Successfully demodulated and decoded signals from a TETRA handset
-- [Live audio streamed to PC speakers]
+- Live audio streamed to PC speakers

+---

 ## 📚 Learning & Contribution